manics/infrastructure/ansible/idr-openstack.md

 The following steps must be performed as root.

 The external network interface must be reconfigured as an OpenSwitch bridge.
-For example, if the exiting interace is called `eno1` you can use the `network` role to add a bridge called for example `br-ex`:
+For example, if the existing interace is called `eno1` and the IP of the current node is 10.0.01/24 you can use the `network` role to add a bridge, in this example called `br-ex`:

     network_ifaces:
     - device: eno1